ExpectoX1/server_automate/README.md

 4. Navigate to the frontend dir<br>
    `cd frontend`

-6. Run the Streamlit application:<br>
+5. Run the Streamlit application:<br>
    `streamlit run app.py`

-7. Open your web browser and go to http://localhost:8501 to access the application.
+6. Open your web browser and go to http://localhost:8501 to access the application.

 ## Project Features and Technologies Used.

+### Streamlit - Frontend